Resumes & Cover Letters

 Knowledge of Hiring and Resume Best Practices

 “A good resume writer is an informed resume writer,” says resume writer Alex Twersky, who notes that a major part of his job is to keep up with industry trends by engaging with human resources personnel and scouring the Internet.
-He and his colleagues know the conversations surrounding resume best practices and, ultimately, what grabs the attention of a hiring manager.
+He and his colleagues know the conversations surrounding resume best practices and, ultimately, what grabs a hiring manager’s attention.

 Ability to Get Your Resume Past Applicant Tracking Systems

 You’re probably all too familiar with the applicant tracking system, or ATS.
-If your resume doesn’t fulfill the right criteria via your keywords, skills and other applicable information, it can be filtered out before ever reaching the hiring manager.
+If your resume doesn’t meet the right criteria based on your keywords, skills, and other relevant information, it can be filtered out before it ever reaches the hiring manager.

 The seemingly quick fix?
 Peppering your resume with keywords and jargon to “curry favor with applicant tracking systems,” as Twersky puts it.
 “But then the resume comes off sounding like a ‘buzzword’ dictionary and not like a document written by a human,” says Twersky.